-Borehole Summary of past data Change December 2017 1 2 3 4 5 6 7 8 9 to May 2018 ВНЗ BH3 is situated in the midslope and extends to c.
+Borehole Summary of past F Repo ort : statı ıs Change December 2017 to Change June to November data 1 2 3 4 5 6 7 8 9 May 2018 2018 внз BH3 is situated in the midslope and extends to c.
 5.5m BGL.
 Surface elevation is 17.8m OD and the base of the hole is at c.
 12.3m OD.
 The borehole extends through c.
 3 m of glacial sediment before encountering 2.5m of mudstone, the uppermost metre of which is weathered.
 Past readings show no significant ground movement.
 Readings are less than 1mm and therefore not significant.
-Readings are less than 1mm and therefore not significant.
-BH4 BH4 is situated on the cliff top and extends to ca.13.5m BGL.
+Readings are less than 1mm and therefore not significant. вн4 BH4 is situated on the cliff top and extends to ca.13.5m BGL.
 Ground level is 31.1m OD and the borehole extends to c 17.6m OD, penetrating 14m of glacial sediment and 3.5m of sandstone bedrock.
 Past readings show no significant ground movement.
 Readings are less than 1mm and therefore not significant.
 Readings are less than 1mm and therefore not significant.

 The higher than average rainfall in early winter 2015/2016 is reflected by elevated groundwater levels which fall in response to drier than average conditions which follow into 2017.
 On 23 August 2017 extremely heavy rainfall occurred, coinciding with a spike in groundwater levels at borehole BH2p, however this occurs only once in the record during high rainfall events.
+For example, the response of groundwater level in this borehole to the extreme rainfall on 20 September 2018 was indistinguishable.
 Borehole BH2p has an unclear response to rainfall and/or tides.
-Shallow piezometer BH3p shows a very rapid response to rainfall events (which probably explains the spikes on 10 Aug and 8 Oct 2014, and 9 May and 12 Dec 2015, 3 Jan and 27 August 2016, 12 March and 2 April 2018).
-Although a peak in groundwater in response to the 23 August rainfall event is evident, it is muted when compared to other high rainfall events.
+Shallow piezometer BH3p shows a very rapid response to rainfall events (which probably explains the spikes on 10 Aug and 8 Oct 2014, and 9 May and 12 Dec 2015, 3 Jan and 27 August 2016, 12 March, 2 April, 27 July and 20 September 2018).
+Although a peak in groundwater in response to the 23 August 2017 rainfall event is evident, it is muted when compared to other high rainfall events.
+This piezometer showed a very clear response to the rainfall on 20 September 2018.
 Only marginally deeper piezometer BH4p shows a lag response to prolonged periods of high rainfall.
 Groundwater levels in all boreholes remain below their peaks of winter 2012/13 and the inclinometers do not indicate movement.